MSP EBITDA Margins: Why 15% Is Good and 20% Changes the Conversation

 Before a PE firm gets to EBITDA, they evaluate two leading indicators of operational health.

 Service gross margin isolates the performance of the core delivery engine.
-We covered revenue composition in depth last article, including how the mix of services versus resale revenue shapes quality.
-The margin implication is direct: industry benchmarks place the best-in-class threshold at service gross margins over 50% and total blended gross margins above 42%.
-Only about 25% of MSPs achieve it.
+We covered revenue composition in depth in an earlier article, including how the mix of services versus resale revenue shapes quality.
+The margin implication is direct: industry benchmarks place the best-in-class threshold at service gross margins over 50% and total blended gross margins above 42%, and only about 25% of MSPs achieve it.
 Two MSPs can show identical EBITDA but very different service margins, and the one with stronger margins is a fundamentally better acquisition because there's less operational risk embedded in the profit.

 Revenue per technical employee tells buyers whether you've right-sized your team and priced your services appropriately.
-Current benchmarks put high-performing MSPs at $200K+ per technical employee.
-Smaller MSPs with 4-7 employees tend to average closer to $125K.
+Current benchmarks put high-performing MSPs at $200K+ per technical employee, while smaller MSPs with 4-7 employees tend to average closer to $125K.
 The gap matters because labor represents 70-80% of MSP costs.
 Below the $200K threshold, buyers see overstaffing, underpricing, or both.
 Above it, they see operational discipline and room to scale without proportional headcount growth.

 The EBITDA Margin Valuation Spectrum